NineTailTeam/Genshin-Impact-Macro/Combat/Noelle/Dragon Strike/Dragon Strike No Plunge/README.md

         AHK: If you don't see a damage number pop up on screen, increase the Swing Time.
         If you see a number pop up, decrease Swing Time

-    Q: I don't want Noelle to immediately plunge attack
+    Q: I want Noelle to immediately plunge attack
-    A: Use the No Plunge version of the macro
+    A: Use the Plunge version of the macro

   Installation Guide: